 PRO TIP: If you are a total foodie and would love to sit at the counter watching Barley Swine's open kitchen, I highly recommend this option.
 This is without a doubt the best way to fully experience Barley Swine.

-Barley Swine's interior decor gave me a voodoo farmhouse vibe, with dried fish carcasses and garlic bulbs hanging from the ceiling, but the I found the unpretentious surroundings allowed me to focus on the outstanding cuisine.
+Barley Swine's interior decor gave me a voodoo farmhouse vibe, with dried fish carcasses and garlic bulbs hanging from the ceiling, but I found the unpretentious surroundings allowed me to singularly focus on the outstanding cuisine.

 As the evening progressed, all of the tables became occupied; however, the sound levels still allowed for casual conversation.